KualiCo/kuali-jobs/README.md

 ## Deployment

-Push your changes to `master`.
-When you're ready for the changes to be live, email [ops@kuali.co](mailto:ops@kuali.co) and let them know you'd like to deploy.
+Content pushed to the `master` branch on GitHub will be deployed automatically.